How to Meet Sober People

 I’m lucky enough to live in New York City, with a population of 8 million people from all walks of life.
 You can find people from all different races, religions, and backgrounds in New York—including sober people.
 If you’ve been wondering how to meet sober people, whether you live in a large city or a small town, look no further than below.

 Admittedly, I don’t have a ton of close, sober friends here in New York.
 However, I have one friend who is sober and lives here.
 Plus, I have a few other NYC acquaintances who are also alcohol-free, too.
 I’m excited to report that there are a bunch of sober events happening in NYC recently.
 I know I could probably make more sober friends if I put myself out there more.
-I’ll be implementing more of my below tips for how to meet sober people in 2023.
+I’ll be implementing more of my below tips for how to meet sober people.

 I think it’s important to have a few sober people in your social network.
 Finding people who share interests with you and want to stay sober are key to leading a fulfilling social life.
 Additionally, be sure to check out my blog post about how to stay sober.
 It features key ways I’ve been able to stay alcohol-free for over 10 months.